 I have a secret love of trains.
 I actually owe trains and the railroad a great deal when it comes to the life I’m living now.
 My first job out of college was at Union Pacific Railroad in their Accounting Department.
-It was at UPRR where I learned how to be successful in corporate America, I learned about computers, which led to my career switch into IT.
-I learned about budgets, life in cubes, and I received my MBA thanks to UPRR.
+It was at UPRR that I learned how to be successful in corporate America, I learned about computers, which led to my career switch to IT.
+I learned about budgets and life in cubes, and I received my MBA thanks to UPRR.

 The Alaska Railroad has One of a Kind Routes

 If you are going to plan a trip to Alaska, then make sure you include an Alaska Railroad train route.
 There are many to choose from depending on the time of year and what type of experience you are looking for.

 Owned by the state and not connected via rail to any other North American railway, the Alaska Railroad is unique.
 It operates 4 routes along 470 miles of track carrying both freight and passengers.